Many moons ago I produced content for local authority websites. It was a time when e-services (also known as transactional government) was big news.

 Updated rarely or reactively

-Content that is updated once in a blue moon or only when someone (generally a user) points an error or a discrepancy or complains.
+Content that is updated once in a blue moon or only when someone (generally a user) points out an error or a discrepancy, or complains.

 During my local authority days, I lost count of the number of times I found posters in the town centre promoting an online service.